robjinman/nova/README.md

 * Vulkan SDK

 Make sure everything you need is on your PATH, including objdump.exe, which should be installed with Visual Studio.
 You can find the location of objdump by opening a Native Tools command prompt and typing `where objdump`.

+#### Android

+Linux host with the same prerequisites as above, plus

+* Android Studio
+* Android NDK (can be installed through Android Studio)

 ### Build